How Much Income a K-1 Fiancé Visa Applicant's Sponsor Needs to Show

 Again because of the hybrid nature of this visa, the exact guidelines depend in part on the consular officer conducting the visa interview.
 Each consulate has a lot of discretion in evaluating the income needed for a fiancé visa to be approved.

-Other officers, however, might require fiancé visa applicants to show that their sponsor is able to support them at 100% of the federal Poverty Guidelines.
-These guidelines are published annually and can be found on Form I-864P, published by U.S. Citizenship and Immigration Services (USCIS).
-The sponsor might be asked to submit an Affidavit of Support on USCIS Form I-134 (which is much shorter than the I-864 Affidavit that sponsors of immigrants for green cards must fill out).
+The U.S. sponsor might be asked to submit an Affidavit of Support on USCIS Form I-134 (which is much shorter than the I-864 Affidavit that sponsors of immigrants for green cards must fill out).

 However, if you have family members who live with you and have income or assets that could be used to support the fiancé, definitely let the consulate know about that.
 The best way might be for that person in your household to fill out and sign an I-134 form, with proof of income and/or assets.
-Although the consular officer is not required to accept the I-134, it might help convince the officer that the fiancé will be taken care of in the United States.
+Although the consular officer is not required to accept the I-134, it might help convince them that the fiancé will be taken care of in the United States.

 Talk to a Lawyer